top of page

 Beyond Words: An Otherworldly Q+A

 In April 2023, I was an artist-in-residence in Lily Dale, NY, the world's oldest and largest Spiritualist community.
-I brought a collection of handwritten questions from my audience and collaborated with the town's psychic mediums to channel answers from beyond our world.
-These responses were then reinterpreted by me into the series of artworks you are about to see.
+I brought a collection of handwritten personal questions from my audience and collaborated with the town's psychic mediums to channel answers from beyond our world.
+This guidance was then reinterpreted by me into the series of artworks you are about to see.

 This project was made possible by the Normalize Talking to the Dead artist residency at Lily Dale.